giacomo270197/giacomo270197.github.io/assets/posts/volatility/notepad.md

     return vadinfo.VadInfo.list_vads(proc, filter_func = self.filter_func)
 ```

-Another useful feature of the `vadinfo` info plugin is the `--dump` flag, which allows to dump VADs to disk.
+Another useful feature of the `vadinfo` info plugin is the `--dump` flag, which allows dumping VADs to disk.
 After doing that (and after some searching), this shows up in the VAD that starts at offset `0x239776d0000`.

 <a href="/assets/images/volatility/text_in_vad.png"><img src="/assets/images/volatility/text_in_vad.png" margin="0 250px 0" width="100%"/></a>